-When you think about playing fetch, dogs usually come to mind.
+When it comes to dog fetch training, we don’t really entertain the idea of teaching the same thing to other types of pets.
 Chasing and retrieving are behaviors that come naturally to them — it’s even in the name of some breeds!
 A rousing round of fetch helps them burn off excess energy, bond with their owner, and have tons of fun.
 Neon tennis balls scattered across the yard isn’t the only way fetch can look, though.

 Cats, stereotypically, are much less interested in these types of games (or so you thought!).
 They’re more known for taking things from you than bringing them to you … unless you’re talking about a dead bird or other surprising “gifts.”
 They tend not to go for tennis balls with the same vigor dogs do, but with a smaller toy that they’re interested in, could it really be possible to coax your cat into a game of fetch?